Neochoraki, Florina

+Geography

+The village is located 12 kilometers northeast of Florina.

 History

 In 1873, Néokaza, at the time within the Lerin (Florina) kaza in Manastir Sanjak and Vilayet of the Ottoman Empire, was recorded as having 250 households and 630 male Bulgarian inhabitants.

 In the early 20th century the British journalist Henry Noel Brailsford noted Neocazi as "a poor Bulgarian hamlet on the plain not far from Florina", burnt by the Turks during the Ilinden Uprising.
+The Romanian consul in Bitola, Alexandru Padeanu, confirms this information, writing that on August 1, 1903, the Turkish army surrounded the "Bulgarian village of Neokazi" under the pretext of searching for rebels, tortured and robbed the inhabitants, even killing and burning the houses.

-The Greek census (1920) recorded 486 people in the village and in 1923 there were 130 inhabitants (or 26 families) who were Muslim.
-Following the Greek-Turkish population exchange, in 1926 within Neokazi there were two refugee families from Asia Minor and 29 refugee families from the Caucasus.
-The Greek census (1928) recorded 585 village inhabitants.
-In 1928, there were 31 refugee families (117 people).
+The 1920 Greek census recorded 486 people in the village, and 130 inhabitants (26 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, Greek refugee families in Neokazi were from Asia Minor (2) and from the Caucasus (29) in 1926.
+The 1928 Greek census recorded 585 village inhabitants.
+In 1928, the refugee families numbered 31 (117 people).